gradlab/lsarp_gwas/README.md

 ## Quick Start Guide
 1. Install snakemake and activate environment
 2. Clone this repository to your working directory
-3. Edit `slurm/config.yaml`to reflect the path to your conda installation and ensure that `slum/slurm-status.py` is excecutable
+3. Edit `slurm/config.yaml`to reflect the path to your conda installation and ensure that `slurm/slurm-status.py` is excecutable
 4. Make a directory called `software/`
 5. Clone the pyseer repository to `software/` (`git clone https://github.com/mgalardini/pyseer.git`)
-6. Make a directory called `data/`
+6. **Optional test:** skip directly to step 10 and run test files.
 7. Make a directory within data for your specific phenotype `data/phenotype_name/`
-8. Save input files in `data/sequenced_isolates.txt`, `data/contaminated_isolates.txt`, and `data/phenotype_name/phenotype_name.txt`
+8. Save or update input files in `data/sequenced_isolates.txt`, `data/contaminated_isolates.txt`, and `data/phenotype_name/phenotype_name.txt`
 9. Edit `Snakefile` to list desired output files under `rule all`. (e.g. replace 'test' in the example file names with your phenotype name)
 10. Submit pipeline job with `sbatch start_snakemake.sh` (add email to `start_snakemake.sh` if you would like to receive email updates on your job)